LucasQi/bmi-neural-network-r/README.md

 The original AMS 597 project was completed collaboratively by a four-person team.

 This repository highlights my individual contribution to Research Question 3, which focused on neural-network modeling for BMI prediction.
-The full team report and presentation are included in docs/ for project context.
+The full team report is included in `docs/` for additional project context.

 ## Dataset